-As a Diversity Intern at NPR, I write and manage the Source of the Week blog and email newsletter, a public resource that helps journalists find diverse sources and get them on the air at NPR.
+At NPR, I wrote and managed the Diverse Sources Database and the Source of the Week email newsletter, a public resource that helps journalists find diverse sources and get them on the air at NPR.
 Want weekly emails featuring experts of color on newsworthy topics?
 Click here to subscribe.

-As an Editorial Intern at CalMatters, I covered housing and transportation policy in California.
-I wrote two big digital feature stories — one on allowing vacancy fines and the other on giving kids free public transit.
+As an editorial intern at CalMatters, I covered housing and transportation policy in California.
+I wrote two big digital feature stories — one on allowing vacancy fines for corporate owned homes and the other on giving kids free public transit.
 I also produced Gimme Shelter, the CalMatters housing podcast.

 Written as my final paper for HIST 3076 (History of Tourism), a history class I took on exchange at the University of Hong Kong in fall 2018, this paper also ended up counting as my 395 research paper for my history double major at Northwestern.
 This is my favourite academic paper, so I put it on my website.